XzrTGMu/twin-nphard/README.md

 The code is based on Python3 + Tensorflow 2.

 Updates on 1/24/2024:
-- replaced `lr` with `learning_rate` in the code to avoid unstability in training caused by incorrect learning rate in later versions of Tensorflow 2.
+- [1/24/2024] replaced `lr` with `learning_rate` in the code to avoid unstability in training caused by incorrect learning rate in later versions of Tensorflow 2.
-- added the training and validation datasets used in MWIS example.
+- [1/24/2024] **added the training and validation datasets used in MWIS example.**
-- the output activation of the actor network can be changed from `relu` to `leaky_relu` or `linear` in order to ease the training.
+- [1/24/2024] the output activation of the actor network can be changed from `relu` to `leaky_relu` or `linear` in order to ease the training.
+- [3/6/2024] **add exploration based on uniform noise to stablize training convergence**
+- [3/6/2024] on-demand memory allocation for servers with multiple GPUs
+- [3/6/2024] minor code optimization: move gradient computing outside `GradientTape` scope

 ## Abstract
 We propose an actor-critic framework for graph-based machine learning pipelines with non-differentiable blocks, and apply it to repetitive combinatorial optimization problems (COPs) under hard constraints.